ymadoff/node-nikita/src/documents/core/render.coffee.md

     Writable EventEmitter in which the standard error output of executed command will be piped.

-If destination is a callback, it will be called with the generated content as its first argument.
+If target is a callback, it will be called with the generated content as its first argument.

 ## Callback parameters